-After letting the animal go, disinfect the cage with a bleach solution to remove your scent and prevent spreading germs.
+After letting the animal go, disinfect the cage with a bleach solution to remove your scent and prevent the spreading of germs.

 For more animal-specific instructions and trapping tips, select your animal from the Havahart® Animal How-To Page.

 Understanding your animal's habits and preferences will help you catch it sooner.
 For example, if your animal is nocturnal, you should set your trap at dusk and close it in the morning to avoid catching unwanted critters.
 Havahart® offers all of the information you need to learn about your target animal so that you can more effectively take control.

 Anchor your trap by placing a brick or weight on top of it so an animal cannot knock it over to steal the bait.
 Alternatively, if you are using a very small trap, you may be able to tie it down or stake it into the ground.
-Anchoring your trap will also prevent the trap from rattling and startling the animal when he enters it, which is important for exceptionally skittish creatures.
+Anchoring your trap will also prevent the trap from rattling and startling the animal when it enters, which is important for exceptionally skittish creatures.

 A shiny, new trap can produce a glare that might be off-putting to wary animals.
-Reduce this glare by camouflaging your trap with mud, sticks, leaves and anything else that naturally occurs in the area in which you set your trap, to make your trap more inviting.
-Do not to let any camouflaging material get in the way of the trigger and close mechanism.
+Reduce this glare by camouflaging your trap with mud, sticks, leaves and anything else that naturally occurs in the area in which you set your trap.
+When camouflaging your trap, do not to let any materials get in the way of the trigger and close mechanism.

 When seeking a location for your trap, pay attention to the availability of nearby cover; some animals will not stray far from this kind of protection, while others prefer to be out in the open.